veillette/physics-book/contents/ch11Pressure.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-The outward force on one end of an air tank was calculated in [[link]](#fs-id2601795).
+The outward force on one end of an air tank was calculated in [[Example 1]](#Example1).
 How is this force balanced?
 (The tank does not accelerate, so the force must be balanced.)

 </div>
 </div>